aragon/radspec/README.md

 > Set the tree age to 10 years

-Use the Solitidy compiler to generate user documentation and ABI with:
+Use the Solidity compiler to generate user documentation and ABI with:

 ```sh
 solc --userdoc --abi tree.sol